 Click on the icons below to get your questions answered (available for download in English, French, Spanish, Swahili, Amharic and Hindi):

-An estimated 542,000 children under the age of 15 are living with type 1 diabetes around the world with an expected 86,000 new cases each year.
-Many of them live in low- and middle-income countries (IDF, 2015).
+More than 1.1 million children and adolescents are living with type 1 diabetes around the world.
+Many of them live in low- and middle-income countries with limited or no access to diabetes care (IDF, 2017).

 Unlike type 2 diabetes, type 1 diabetes is not lifestyle-related and there is no known way to prevent it.
 People with type 1 diabetes cannot survive without daily doses of insulin and must adhere to a structured self-management plan.
 In many low-resource countries, children lack access to insulin, blood glucose monitoring and appropriately trained health professionals.
 This can lead to poor blood glucose control and subsequent severe health complications and early death.